serverless/components/README.md

 const { Component } = require('@serverless/core')

 class MyComponent extends Component {

   /*
-   * Deploy (Required)
-   * - The default functionality to run/provision/update your Component
+   * The default functionality to run/provision/update your Component
-   * - You can run this function by running the "$ serverless deploy" command */

-  async deploy(inputs = {}) {
+   * You can run this function by running the "$ serverless deploy" command */ async deploy(inputs = {}) {
     return {}
   }

   /*
-   * Remove (Optional)
-   * - If your Component removes infrastructure, this is recommended.
+   * If your Component removes infrastructure, this is recommended.
-   * - You can run this function by running "$ serverless remove" */
+   * You can run this function by running "$ serverless remove" */

   async remove(inputs = {}) {